kksgandhi/personal_site/readings.md

 Qualitative Methods
 -------------------

+ - Rhode island council on the humanities evaluation toolkit
  - Gee, introduction to discourse analysis, 2004 (there may be better ones, ask Josh)
  - Construction of knowledge online, James & Busher 2009
  - Willis, Jost, Nilakanta 2007 Foundations of qualitative research